 The goal of my research is to develop information theory, professional practices, and information and communications technologies (ICT) that support the well-being of youth in information environments.
 My research is transdisciplinary – traversing the fields of information science, the learning sciences, media and communications theory, and science and technology studies (STS).
 A major theme in my research relates to intrapersonal knowledge (self-awareness) and the socio-emotional aspects of young people’s interactions with ICT or in libraries.
 Explorations into young peoples’ digital and data rights, youth empowerment, and community engagement in information environments also underlie much of my work.

-The Exploring Data Worlds at the Public Library research project is supported by a grant from the Institute for Museum and Library Services.
+The Exploring Data Worlds at the Public Library research project (2017-2020) was supported by a grant from the Institute for Museum and Library Services.
 The project explores youth data literacy in the context of youth services in maker spaces at the public library.
-The goals of the Exploring Data Worlds project are threefold: 1) to generate social science observations about young peoples’ interactions with data, including their self-awareness as data subjects, 2) to discover the unique data literacy needs of digital youth in terms of their critical and civic participation in a data driven society, and 3) develop strategies for training youth librarians in order to provide them with the skills to empower young people.
-See recent publications for details about this project, Chi, Y., Jeng, W., Acker, A., & Bowler, L., 2018; Acker, A. & Bowler, L., 2018; Bowler, L., Acker, A., Jeng, W. & Chi, Y., 2017; Acker, A. & Bowler, L., 2017.
+The goals of the Exploring Data Worlds project were to generate social science observations about young peoples’ interactions with data, including their self-awareness as data subjects, discover the unique data literacy needs of digital youth in terms of their critical and civic participation in a data driven society, and develop strategies for training youth librarians in order to provide them with the skills to empower young people.
+See publications for details about this project, Chi, Y., Jeng, W., Acker, A., & Bowler, L., 2018; Acker, A. & Bowler, L., 2018; Bowler, L., Acker, A., Jeng, W. & Chi, Y., 2017; Acker, A. & Bowler, L., 2017.
 A collaboration with Amelia Acker (UT Austin)

 Project web site: https://www.youthdataliteracy.info/